 The symbols are the merest bit unusual, but it always heartens me when a student starts warming up to the process, and voluntarily learns the symbols that are key to their individual accent modification.
 In studying together, the charts become a focal point for movement between and among sounds.
 A goal, an adventure, an effort supported by the documented reality called “pronunciation.”
 It seems to offer students the support of knowing they are not alone in this learning process, this strenuous effort for change.
 Frequently, after some familiarity with the IPA, a student asks about the origins of the IPA…”Who came up with this?” they ask with amusement and delight.
+(The answer: Alexander Ellis, Henry Sweet, Daniel Jones, and Paul Passy, in the late 19th century.)

 So I look forward to sitting with you, the student, or with your family member, friend, neighbor, or colleague, who is making the effort to modify their accent.
 Peering together at this system, these charts, these worn tools of reference and learning.
 “Oh, I get it!”
 And you will get it.
 You will.